weharris/blog-post-generator/posts/2025-04-18-augmented-reality-is-it-a-flop.md

 ### References

 Marr, B. (2021) 'Future predictions of how virtual reality and augmented reality will reshape our lives', Forbes.
-Available at: https://www.forbes.com/sites/bernardmarr/2021/06/04/future-predictions-of-how-virtual-reality-and-augmented-reality-will-reshape-our-lives/ (Accessed: 12 October 2023).
+Available at: https://www.forbes.com/sites/bernardmarr/2021/06/04/future-predictions-of-how-virtual-reality-and-augmented-reality-will-reshape-our-lives/.